Travel guide

 Airport transferTaxi or airport bus to city center

-Transit tipsUse taxis or organized tours for pyramids; walk the city center
+Transit tipsUse taxis or Uber for longer distances; walk within neighborhoods

 Good to know before you go